 Can you freeze jam?
 As a matter of fact, jam, both homemade and store bought, freeze very well.
 Because of the presence of sugar, it already has preservation qualities.
 Freezing it just enhances them and allows them to keep even longer.

 Ready for more details on how to use the food preservation methods mentioned above?
 Keep on reading and find out!

 Can You Freeze Jam?

-Jam, because of it’s consistency, is similar to freezing apple sauce, salsa, half and half, or even sauerkraut.
+Jam, because of it's consistency, is similar to freezing apple sauce, freezing salsa, freezing half and half, or even freezing sauerkraut.
 However, it is unique in that the high sugar content will cause it to freeze a little differently.